src-d/gitbase/docs/using-gitbase/security.md

 ### Authorization

-Trace triggered checking when a user is authorized to execute a specific valid query with their permissions.
+Record triggered checking when a user is authorized to execute a specific valid query with their permissions.
 It contains the following information:

 - action: Always `authorization`.
 - system: Always `audit`